vml39/rosbeam-test/Beam-Internals/README.md

 ...
 ```

+**Updated on 5/02/2016 to reflect new drive control packet format**

-It can be observed that texclient is sending packets of fixed size of 48 bytes, and receiving packets of fixed size of 128 bytes.
-There must be a format for the packets.
+It can be observed that texclient is sending packets of fixed size of --48-- 32
+bytes, and receiving packets of fixed size of 128 bytes.
+There must be a format
+for the packets.

 Further testing using strace reveals texclient opens `/dev/st001` which is a symlink to `/dev/ttyACM0`, and texclient is linked to `/home/st/sw-dev/install/bin/libst001_lib.so`.
 Poking around in `/home/st/sw-dev/install/bin/` with `objdump` and `nm` can reveal more about the meaning of the packet format.